SUPPLIES:

 2. Cut out the required elements for your mug rug in quilter’s weight cotton.
 You’ll need the following:

-• Pieces to cover and overlap the surface of all the different sections in the pattern
+- Pieces to cover and overlap the surface of all the different sections in the pattern by at least 1/2″

-4. Continue in this manner until you have completed section 8 of the pattern.
+4. Continue in this manner until you have completed sections 1-8 of the pattern.
 Either start on a new sheet or cut off the sections 1 through 8 you’ve just finished and start the process over at section 1A and work your way to 6A.

 5. You will now need to pin the two blocks together, making sure the top of the mug on the pattern lines up with the bottom of the mug.
 Use a 1/4″ seam allowance to stitch the blocks together.

-5. Layer the backing, fleece, and top of your mug rug.
-Make sure the backing is lined up with the top, you can hand baste everything in place.
+5. Layer the backing, right side down, the fleece, and top of your mug rug, right side up.
+Make sure the backing is lined up with the top and simply hand-baste everything in place.
 The fleece will be larger than the backing and mug rug top to give you some room to work the running stitches through the layers and not have to stretch out the fleece when you get to the end.

 8. Trim your work to 6.5″ x 9.5″ to remove the excess fleece.
-Place the binding, folded in half legth wise, along the backing side of your work and sitch around the perimeter.
+Place the binding, folded in half lengthwise, along the backing side of your work and stitch around the perimeter.

 9. Turn your work over and top stitch your binding into place.